-Glurge: The befriending of a new kid at school stops a suicide.
+One boy's befriending of an outcast new kid at school stops him from committing suicide.

 One day, when I was a freshman in high school, I saw a kid from my class was walking home from school.
 His name was Kyle.
 It looked like he was carrying all of his books.
 I thought to myself, "Why would anyone bring home all his books on a Friday?
 He must really be a nerd."
 I had quite a weekend planned (parties and a football game with my friend tomorrow afternoon), so I shrugged my shoulders and went on.
 As I was walking, I saw a bunch of kids running toward him.
 They ran at him, knocking all his books out of his arms and tripping him so he landed in the dirt.
 His glasses went flying, and I saw them land in the grass about ten feet from him.
 He looked up and I saw this terrible sadness in his eyes.
 My heart went out to him.
 So, I jogged over to him and as he crawled around looking for his glasses, and I saw a tear in his eye.

 As I handed him his glasses, I said, "Those guys are jerks.
 They really should get lives."
 He looked at me and said, "Hey thanks!"
 There was a big smile on his face.
 It was one of those smiles that showed real gratitude.

 I helped him pick up his books, and asked him where he lived.
 As it turned out, he lived near me, so I asked him why I had never seen him before.
 He said he had gone to private school before now.
 I would have never hung out with a private school kid before.

 We talked all the way home, and I carried his books.
 He turned out to be a pretty cool kid.
 I asked him if he wanted to play football on Saturday with me and my friends.
 He said yes.
 We hung all weekend and the more I got to know Kyle, the more I liked him.
 And my friends thought the same of him.